Vermont Democratic Party 2012 Platform

 1. We are committed to the timely establishment of state-of-the-art, locally controlled universal broadband telecommunications services statewide as a basic element of economic infrastructure.

-2. Agriculture and forestry businesses are the historical, cultural, and economic foundation of Vermont.
+2. Agriculture, quarrying, and forestry businesses are the historical, cultural, and economic foundation of Vermont.
 We support measures that encourage sustainable farms in diverse areas of agriculture to thrive as vital elements in the continued success of our economy.
-We support sustainable uses of Vermont’s natural resources in ways that create economic opportunities.
+We support sustainable and ecologically sensitive uses of Vermont’s natural resources in ways that provide necessary materials and that create economic opportunities.

-3. We will pursue fiscally responsible incentives to attract and strengthen small and large businesses committed to Vermont especially in the areas of the state where the local economy is struggling or where there is the need to pass new infrastructure.
+3. We will pursue fiscally responsible incentives to attract and strengthen small and large businesses committed to Vermont especially in the areas of the state where the local economy is struggling or where there is the need for the repair or the building of new infrastructure.

 4. We encourage the development of jobs that provide workers with a livable wage, the right to organize and collectively bargain for wages and benefits, and that improve working conditions and the standard of living for Vermont workers.